Inside: If you love baby sleep tips that will help your baby sleep better, then you’ll love this newborn routine and baby checklists printable set.

 Baby sleep can feel a little bit like swimming in a rough ocean.
 The waves keep crashing over you.
 The current shifts you in a different direction than you want to swim.
 But when life with a new baby pulls you under, routines can help you push against the bottom to the surface and…breathe again.

-Because moms with babies are busy (and tired) I created a set of nitty gritty baby sleep checklists that get straight to the point.
+Because moms with babies are busy (and tired) I created a set of nitty gritty baby sleep checklists that will help you understand your baby’s cues and signals.

 - What to look for if your baby is sick.